 In the park, a dozen or so people were playing loud music in the bandstand.
 They waved and shouted “Morning mate!” as I walked past.
 When I replied they all collapsed in fits of laughter.

-On Hayfield Road, a woman opened the window of her front room and asked whether I’d help her and her husband to climb out.
+On Hayfield Avenue, a woman opened the window of her front room and asked me to help her and her husband to climb out.
 She said they'd locked themselves in.

 The signs to the car-park at the enormous new church say "Customer Parking".